trafiklab/trafiklab.se/content/docs/using-trafiklab-data/the-protobuf-file-format/_index.md

 ---
 title: The protobuf file format
 description: How to use binary protocol buffer files in your application
-weight: 30
+layout: "single"
 ---

 ### What is the protobuf file format